araobp/nlan/README.md

-# Rewrite [neutron-lan](https://github.com/araobp/neutron-lan) with Go lang, YANG and Docker
+# Very simple DevOps framework for networking containers with VXLAN

+This project re-uses outputs from my other project "[neutron-lan](https://github.com/araobp/neutron-lan)".

-##Goal of this project
+##Key technologies used for this project
-The goal of this project is to study how DevOps tool for networking can be developed with Golang, YANG and Docker.

-Current status (as of November 30th, 2015): PTN simulation is working with multiple containers.

-##Background and motivation
-- The classical definition of SDN is becoming obsolete for most of cases (excluding cases where dynamic control is required).
-- The next definition of SDN is similar to those of Cloud Management System (such as OpenStack) and PaaS (such as Kubernetes/Docker).

-##Policy
-- Write codes!
-Powerpoint documents, no thanks.
-- Respect CLI!
-Think "CLI for SDN"!
-(YANG/NETCONF is sort of "CLI for SDN", but we may re-invent another form of "CLI for SDN" supporting transaction/rollback)
+- Golang
+- Open vSwitch, OVSDB and JSON-RPC(RFC7047)
+- VXLAN
+- Docker
+- etcd
+- YANG/goyang
+- JSON/YAML
+- Protocol buffers and gRPC
+- Quagga

-##Use cases
+##Target use cases
+- DevOps for networking containers
 - Network simulation, especially simulated WAN to test routing daemons (such as quagga/zebra) and other SDN-related "go-something"
-- Network simulation for open source SDN controllers such as OpenDaylight.
+- Network simulation for open source SDN controllers such as OpenDaylight
-- DevOps for networking with whitebox routers/switches.

 ##Future use cases
 If some SoC for SOHO routers supports VXLAN off-loading in future, I will develop SDN for LAN/WAN with this code (nlan/go-nlan).
 A sort of "(wired, not wireless) LAN controller".